-An acquired brain injury refers to an injury to the brain that is not hereditary and occurs after birth.
+An acquired brain injury refers to an injury to the brain that is not hereditary or congenital and occurs after birth.
 Acquired brain injuries can cause severe symptoms, and therefore will require a complex treatment regimen.

 To help you make a successful recovery, this article will cover the causes, types, and treatments for acquired brain injury.